• Skip to primary navigation

 Description

-This easy pasta salad is made with canned tuna, lower carb chickpea pasta in a garlic and brown butter sauce.
+This easy tuna salad with chickpea pasta is made with canned tuna, chickpea pasta in a garlic and brown butter sauce.
 It is so tasty and can be served warm or room temperature.

 Ingredients